Myrrh Benefit and History

 Myrrh Extraction Process.

 Did you know the hardened resin and the essential oil are edible?
-The hardened resin is actually chewed like gum.
+The hardened resin is actually chewed like gum. some would ingest myrrh resin to help with ulcer and arthritis.

 Myrrh was traded in the Middle East and North Africa over 5000years ago.
 It was among the items that were in high demand mostly because it was used in religious ceremonies, as medicine and for everyday use like fragrance and oral care.
 Its trade route reached Jerusalem and Egypt from Oman and Yemen (now Saudi Arabia) following the red sea at the coast of the Arabian Peninsula.
 The ancient Egyptians imported large amounts of myrrh because of the many uses it had.
 In ancient Rome, myrrh was priced really high than frankincense.